 If you’re just a bit too chilly to take the sleigh ride back—which is worth the trip on a clear, starry night—no worries: Your server can arrange transport back to the resort.
 In fact, there’s a free shuttle run that runs continuously among the resort’s properties, including both of the mountains and the myriad dining options, meaning you could easily do a ski trip to Sun Valley without even needing to rent a car.

-Eating and drinking in Ketchum and around Sun Valley
+Eating and drinking around Sun Valley

 The town of Ketchum sits squarely in between Sun Valley Resort, with the lodge and Dollar Mountain on one side of Main Street and Baldy on the other.
 Ketchum is full of independent dining options, cafes and high-end boutiques aplenty, but it also holds our favorite feature in a travel destination: a brewery!
 Nine years old, Sawtooth Brewery encapsulates what is so innovative about the brewing industry and doubles as a dining destination and statewide distributer of multiple, flagship beverages.
 Straight from the keg, SVV opted for the cranberry gose, while I gravitated to the Oktoberfest and a smattering of other tasters.